shshin1210/shshin1210/README.md

 ### Wellcome to Suhyun's Github! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+### My Interests
+I'm a MS-Phd student at [POSTECH Computer Graphics Lab](https://cg.postech.ac.kr/ourteam/) under the supervision of [Prof. Seung-Hwan Baek.](https://www.shbaek.com/home)
+My recent interest lies on the interaction between light and objects.
+Recently, my interest lie in capturing both the spectral and 3D geometric information of objects, integrating software, hardware, and optical techniques.
+I aim to understand the interactions between light and objects and to extract hidden information from these interactions.

 ### Education
 Pohang University of Science and Technology, MS/PHD in Computer Graphis Lab <br />
 Chung-Ang University, Mathematics